Three Knight Classes: Sabers (A-F | G-M | N-Z) | Archers (A-C | D-M | N-Z) | Lancers (A-F | G-M | N-Z)

 A Master from a Parallel Chaldea.
 She is capricious and treats her Servants as tools to appease her greed and possibly lust.
 She appears in the Learning with Manga!
 FGO "All The Statesmen" event.
 She later returns as the mastermind behind the Learn with Manga!
 F/GO Vol 2 Release Commemoration Campaign by use of her manga book, which causes anyone who reads it to awaken their gay urges, in an effort to bring peace to the world.

 - Ascended Meme: Personified.
 She's a horrifically abusive and dangerous Master, a nod to how the Learning with Manga!
-FGO audience and creators treat her as the most dangerous threat to humanity instead of anything like the Beasts, Alien God, or any other threats known to mankind.
+FGO audience and creators treat her as the most dangerous threat to humanity instead of anything like the Beasts, Foreign God, or any other threats known to mankind.

 - Attention Whore: One of her defining traits during live events.
 The mascot has the tendency to leave the stage to approach the audience or will do something else to get their attention.
 Staff members even have to carry her out of the stage.